-Curiosity far greater than the fear
+Curiosity was far greater than our fear

-It felt so simple, so prodigious, at the same time
+It felt so simple, so prodigious at the same time

 Incredible things are happening in the world

-Magical things are happening in the world
+Magical things are happening in this world

 Across the river there are all kinds of magical instruments